zompi2/UE4EnhancedCodeFlow/README.md

 - [Extending Plugin](#extending-plugin)
 - [Special Thanks](#special-thanks)

-# Unreal Engine Marketplace
+# Fab

-The plugin is finally available on the Unreal Engine Marketplace!
+The plugin is available on the Fab!
 It is free, of course.
-If you don't want to build this plugin by yourself, you can **[download it from here](https://www.unrealengine.com/marketplace/en-US/product/enhanced-code-flow)**.
+If you don't want to build this plugin by yourself, you can **[download it from here](https://www.fab.com/listings/c7a13871-0671-45d5-971c-2f5b3d53d3c0)**.
-Unreal Engine Marketplace allow to publish the code plugins for new versions of the Unreal Engine only, so currently only 5.4, 5.3 and 5.2 are available.
+Currently Unreal Engine 5.4, 5.3, 5.2 and 4.27 are supported.
-If you are using 4.27 you can download the precompiled package **[from here](https://github.com/zompi2/UE4EnhancedCodeFlow/raw/build-4.27/EnhancedCodeFlow-4.27-Compiled.zip)**.
+If you have troubles with downloading version for 4.27 you can download the precompiled package **[from here](https://github.com/zompi2/UE4EnhancedCodeFlow/raw/build-4.27/EnhancedCodeFlow-4.27-Compiled.zip)**.
-The plugin's version that's on the Marketplace is **3.3.12**.
+The plugin's version that's on the Fab is **3.3.13**.

 [Back to top](#table-of-content)